DeraCodings/DeraCodings/README.md

 - 🌱 I'm currently improving my technical writing and `React` skills.

-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on **frontend,JavaScript, and technical writing  projects**
-1.Frontend projects
-1.JavaScript projects
-1.Technical writing  projects

-- 🤝 I’m looking for help with
+- 🤝 I’m looking for help with `Redux` and complex state management

 - 👨‍💻 All of my projects are available at [deradev.netlify.app](deradev.netlify.app)